parakalan/collab/README.md

 ## Collaborate and get help from coders in real-time.

 Collab is an attempt to let people collaborate in real-time.
 It uses websockets to send code between collaborators.
 The backend is handled by Tornado.

-Collab is still in developing stage.
-It is not hosted anywhere as of now.
-However, you can clone and set it up for personal use.

 [Ace](https://github.com/ajaxorg/ace/) is used for the editor.

 ### Setup